danizrafidz/full-developer-stuff/README.md

-# ROADMAP TO FULL STACK DEVELOPER lol
+# ROADMAP TO FULL STACK DEVELOPER
 ---
 This repository is used to document my journey on getting a better foundational knowledge of Full Stack Developer.
 I will be starting this journey on the 1st July 2022 but the idea is that we take 180 days which just so happens to be July 1st to December 31st.